zer0cache/matic-docs/docs/develop/alchemy.md

 ![img](/img/alchemy/get-balance.png)

-After you input your Metamask account address and click **Send Request**, you should see a response that looks like this:
+After you input your MetaMask account address and click **Send Request**, you should see a response that looks like this:

 ```json
 { "jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000" }